-SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Ensure appropriate management of abstraction and protect flow and level variability across the full range of regimes from low to high conditions.
-Ensure a resilient and flexible water management approach to cope with changing climate, population and economic conditions.
+SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Ensure a resilient and flexible water management approach to cope with changing climate, population and economic conditions.
 Balance the abstraction of water for supply with the other functions and services the water environment performs or provides.
 Encourage more efficient use of water and promote awareness of water sustainability.
 Manage any residual flood risk, taking account of the impacts of climate change.
 Promote a catchment based approach to the management and work with local stakeholders to deliver catchment-based solutions to water quantity and quantity.
 Develop a resilient and flexible water management approach to cope with changing climate, population and economic conditions.
 Reduce flood risk to people, residential and non-residential properties, community facilities and key transport links, as well as designated nature conservation sites and heritage assets and landscapes of value.
-Reduce risk of flooding from reservoirs.
-The need to improve the resilience, flexibility and sustainability of water resources, particularly in light of potential climate change impacts on surface waters and groundwaters.
+Reduce risk of flooding from reservoirs. of potential climate change impacts on surface waters and groundwaters.
 The need to ensure sustainable abstraction.
 The need to ensure that people understand the value of water.
-The need to reduce and manage flood risk. levels and flows, and ensure sustainable management of abstractions.
-Will it help to minimise risks associated with unsustainable abstraction of ground and surface waters?
+The need to reduce and manage flood risk.
 Will it affect River Basin Management Plan measures?
 Will it alter the flow or level regime or residence time of surface waters or groundwaters?
 Will it enable a sustainable use of water resources that balances demand for water with environmental protection?
 Will it encourage efficient water use?
 Will it contribute towards improving the awareness of water sustainability and its true value?
 Soil, geology and land use Protect and enhance the quality and diversity of geology (including geological SSSIs) and soils, including geomorphology and geomorphological processes which can be lost or damaged by insensitive development.
-Ensure that soils will be protected and managed to optimise the varied functions that soils perform for society (e.g. supporting The need to protect geological features of importance and maintain and enhance soil function and health.
-The need to manage the land more holistically at the catchment level, benefitting landowners, other stakeholders, the environment To protect and enhance geology, geomorphology, and the quality and quantity of soils.
+Ensure that soils will be protected and managed to optimise the varied functions that soils perform for society (e.g. supporting agriculture and forestry, protecting cultural heritage, supporting biodiversity, as a platform for construction), in keeping with the principles of sustainable development.
+The need to protect geological features of importance and maintain and enhance soil function and health.
+The need to manage the land more holistically at the catchment level, benefitting landowners, other stakeholders, the environment and sustainability of natural resources (including water resources).
+To protect and enhance geology, geomorphology, and the quality and quantity of soils.
 Will it avoid damage to and protect geologically important sites?
 Will it avoid damaging the quality of agricultural land?
 Will it protect, maintain and enhance soil function and health?